You Never Give Me Your Money – Funding the Energy Transition in the Global South

 There is little appetite for increasing aid budgets from advanced economies, and so private finance has been cast to plug the gap.
 The development community is well aware of the need to massively scale up funding in the poorer half of the world, and countless reports have been written about the challenges.
 The broad parameters of the debate are that:

-a) There is a reluctance for AE governments to greatly increase how much they contribute to SDG investment directly as grants or soft loans.
+a) There is a reluctance for Global North governments to greatly increase how much they contribute to SDG investment directly as grants or soft loans.

 b) Political effort is being expended on redirecting the vast pool of savings managed by institutional investors (pension funds and insurers) and banks from OECD countries, through efforts like the Glasgow Financial Alliance for Net Zero (GFANZ) formed during COP26.